 Prof. Dr. Moritz Diehl, Tommaso Sartor, Jochem De Schutter

 The focus of this lab is to give the participants hands-on experience in applying advanced control and estimation algorithms on aerial vehicles.
 The system may be simulated, real, or both, depending on the individual project.
-There are two different real-world systems available at the lab:

 We recommend a successful participation in one or more of the following courses prior to this lab: